-We’ve lovingly put together a cookbook which contains recipes for the meals that you would experience on a stay with Whitebeam Chalets.
+We’ve lovingly put together a chalet cookbook that contains recipes for some of the meals you would experience during a stay with Whitebeam Chalets.

 Private ski chalets to rent

-During private rental Whitebeam are happy for guests to come and go, for any number of nights during the rental period, but the rental price is the same however many people stay, and we have a maximum number per night.
+During the private rental, Whitebeam Chalets are happy for guests to come and go for any number of nights during the rental period.
+Still, the rental price is the same, no matter how many people stay, and we have a maximum number per night.

 We welcome groups of friends and families to rent our catered ski chalets in Peisey-Vallandry.

-Just let us know how many people will be there for breakfast and dinner so we can accommodate everyone’s needs.
+Just let us know how many people will be there for breakfast and dinner to accommodate everyone’s needs.

 Self-catered ski chalets in France

-Most ski chalets in France will be catered in winter as there is high demand for this service, but here at Whitebeam we offer self-catered ski chalets during quieter weeks; usually at the end of winter, in the summer or during the inter-season.
+Most ski chalets in France will be catered to in winter as there is high demand for this service.
+Still, here at Whitebeam Chalets, we offer self-catered ski chalets during quieter weeks, usually at the end of winter in the summer or during the inter-season.

-We’re very happy to chat with you about self-catered ski chalet dates, so contact owners, Matt and Sarah, for more information.
+We’re delighted to chat with you about self-catered ski chalet dates, so contact owners, Matt and Sarah, for more information.

-During a self-catered ski holiday, we would expect you to buy your own food and drinks and cook for yourselves.
+During a self-catered ski holiday, we expect you to buy food and drink and cook for yourselves.

-If that sounds a bit much, we know of a great company called Chloe’s Cuisine who are in Peisey-Vallandry.
-Chloe will do your shopping for you and even provide freshly prepared meals, delivered to your door.
+If that sounds a bit much, we know of a great company called Chloe’s Cuisine in Peisey-Vallandry.
+Chloe will do your shopping for you and even provide freshly prepared meals that get delivered to your door.